gachiemchiep/source_code/README.md

 A lot of code.
-They are use for some personal works.
+They are used for some personal works.
+It's kind of mess.

-Source code, maybe useful someday
+Maybe useful someday